realworldocaml/book/en/json.md

 lowercase, and so aren't exactly the same as the option name.

-The annotation `<json name="user">` signals that the JSON value of the field is `user`, but that the name of the parsed variant in OCaml should be `User`.
+The annotation `<json name="user">` signals that the JSON value of the field is `user`, but that the variable name of the parsed variant in OCaml should be `User`.
 These annotations are often useful to map JSON values to reserved keywords in OCaml (e.g. `type`).

 ### Compiling ATD specifications to OCaml